-What is Annaprashan?
+What Is Annaprashan?

-Why is the Annaprashan Ceremony Performed?
+Why Is the Annaprashan Ceremony Performed?

-Where is the First Rice-eating Ceremony Performed?
+Where Is the First Rice-eating Ceremony Performed?

-Annaprashan was initially conducted at home.
+Annaprashan used to be initially conducted at home.
 However, these days, people prefer to rent a venue like a banquet or a party hall for the ritual.
 Annaprashan can also be performed at a temple to obtain the blessings of the family deity.
 It lasts for one day but can be extended to two if the parents wish to have a more elaborate celebration with fun and games.

-Kinds of Food Offered to Baby
+Types of Food Offered to the Baby

-Aside from the first bite of rice, there is a large variety of food that is offered to the baby during the Annaprashan ceremony.
+Apart from the first bite of rice, there is a large variety of food that is offered to the baby during the Annaprashan ceremony.
 Some of them are: